-If you want to know what a lockdown is like, you could watch this movie
+A new film imagines a disaster-based lockdown.
+It was made in 2019.

-Since quarantine began, various entities in Hollywood have tried to capture the experience of enduring it, with shows such as CBS’ “All Rise,” NBC’s “This Is Us” and ABC’s “The Conners” all incorporating pandemic plotlines.
+Since quarantine began, various entities in Hollywood have tried to capture the experience of enduring it.
+Shows such as CBS’ “All Rise,” NBC’s “This Is Us” and ABC’s “The Conners” all incorporating pandemic plotlines.
 But it turns out an independently financed movie that appeared at the Sundance Film Festival had already described all of it.
 The Sundance Film Festival took place last January.

 Wait, what?